jeffklassen/react-express-webpack-seed/README.md

-# static-server-seed
+# react express webpack seed

-This is a _very_ simple seed project used for bootstrapping a static webserver.
+This is a _very_ simple seed project used for bootstrapping a react webserver.

 Simply clone the project, then `npm install && npm run webpack && npm start`